IDMNYU/DM-UY1133-B_CreativeCodingFA15/dm1133-B_Calendar.md

 	<li> Read: GD P.2.2.1 - P.2.2.5, M.4 </li>
 	<li> Exercise 7 </li>
 	<li> Final Project Sketches <br>
-]

 		Sketch out 4 different ideas for final projects <br>
-		Use the handout to describe the changes within your piece, including states, interaction + motion <br>
+		Use the handout to describe the changes within your piece, including states, interaction + motion.
-		<br> research 3 artists/designers that influence EACH of your 4 ideas
+		<br> Research 3 artists/designers that influence EACH of your 4 ideas.
 		<br> What assests do you need for each idea?
 </li>
 </ul>